 Cleantech startups at the forefront of the net-zero movement

 While world leaders will be the faces of any agreements that are struck, startups will be on the cutting edge of developing new technologies that can turn those pledges into reality.
 Whether it’s growing vegetables in urban shipping containers, floor tiles that convert footsteps into energy, tree-planting search engines or second-hand clothing marketplaces, new opportunities for innovative businesses are plentiful and much needed in the fight against climate change.

 Many commentators suggest that startups, particularly those in the climate tech sector, will be at the forefront of the net-zero movement.
-Startups are more agile and well-positioned to implement cutting-edge solutions, unlike their larger counterparts.
+Unlike their larger counterparts, startups are more agile and well-positioned to implement cutting-edge solutions.
 On top of this, they have a unique perspective as they are usually more connected to their local community than larger businesses.
-And finally, startups are more likely to take a multi-disciplinary approach to problem-solving.
+And finally, startups are more likely to take a multi-disciplinary approach to problem-solve.

 The issues surrounding the ability of larger businesses and corporations to implement net-zero plans will require unique skills and perspectives.
 Many tech experts suspect this will mean more collaboration with startups, SMEs and grassroots projects as focus shifts towards tailoring plans to suit communities, particularly those bearing the brunt of climate change.

-Cleantech and climate-related businesses have enjoyed a surge of investment during the COP26.
-VCs have put their trust in the sector, as they’re opening their wallets at a record rate and sustainability is one of the hottest sectors in the market right now.
+Cleantech and climate-related businesses have enjoyed a surge in investment during the COP26.
+VCs have put their trust in the sector, as they’re opening their wallets at a record rate, and sustainability is one of the hottest sectors in the market right now.
 Some important facts to consider:

 - World Fund announced Europe’s largest ever climate-focused fund, with more than half of a €350m target fulfilled already.